salrashid123/go_tpm_https_embed/README.md

 ### mTLS with TPM bound private key

-Simple http client/server in golang where the private key used in the connection is generated and embedded within a Trusted Platform Module.
+Simple http client/server in golang where the private key used in the connection is generated and embedded within a [Trusted Platform Module](https://trustedcomputinggroup.org/resource/trusted-platform-module-tpm-summary/).

-Earlier this year I wrote a similar flow that involved mTLS with TPM based against other targets but in this repo specifically, we will use
-[go-tpm-tools](https://github.com/google/go-tpm-tools) to generate the key _on the TPM_ directly.
-This is in contrast with the links shown below where a private key is first generated outside the
-TPM and then embedded within it.
-Its preferable to generate the key on the TPM directly so as to minimize key compromise.

-This repo uses the `crypto.Signer` implementation from[go-tpm-tools](https://godoc.org/github.com/google/go-tpm-tools/tpm2tools#Key.GetSigner) and not my own [TPM TokenSource](https://github.com/salrashid123/oauth2#usage-tpmtokensource)
+This repo mostly uses the `crypto.Signer` implementation from my own library implementing that interface for TPM`("github.com/salrashid123/signer/tpm"`) and not the one from  from[go-tpm-tools](https://godoc.org/github.com/google/go-tpm-tools/tpm2tools#Key.GetSigner).

-The steps here will create two GCP VMs that have TPM modules that act as mTLS client/server.
-A utility program will create a private key on the TPM, then issue a CSR using that key.
-A sample CA is provided in this repo to sign the CSRs and produce TLS certificates.
-These certificates and TPM private keys will be used to establish the connection
+The steps here will create two GCP VMs with TPMs create TPM based RSA keys, generate a CSR using those keys, then an external CA will issue an x509 cert using that csr.

+Finally, the client will establish an mTLS https connection to the server

 >> NOTE: this repo is not supported by Google